SRT Therapy vs Mohs Surgery

 - SRT therapy is painless, and involves no cutting and no anesthesia.

-- Mohs surgery can last up to four hours; so expect long hours at the hospital or doctor’s office.
+- Mohs surgery can last for several hours; so expect long hours at the hospital or doctor’s office.

 Results and Success Rate

 - Mohs surgery boasts a 99% success rate for new skin cancers and 95% for recurring skin cancers.